 San Jose State University

-A large, public research institution in the California State University system, San Jose State University is noted for their deep and very rewarding relationship with nearby Silicon Valley.
+A large, public research institution in the California State University system, San Jose State University is noted for its deep and very rewarding relationship with nearby Silicon Valley.
 As such, SJSU has some of the most competitive and highly-ranked engineering programs in the nation, including computer and software engineering, electrical engineering, and more.
 SJSU sends more graduates to Silicon Valley than any other school in California, and alumni support for the university has only increased its reputation as one of the best places for aspiring engineers.

 SJSU offers an unusual interdisciplinary program focused on food packaging: the BS in Nutritional Science with a concentration in Packaging.
-This exceptional major brings together not only nutrition and food science, but design, processing, materials, and all of the many demands that come into creating, packing, and shipping food.
+This exceptional major brings together not only nutrition and food science, but packaging design, processing, materials, and all of the many demands that come into creating, packing, and shipping food.
 Such an intensive and thorough program in this area is rare, and SJSU’s affordable tuition, both for California residents and non-residents, has given it a solid reputation as a value.